KatlehoJordan/dot-files/README.md

             kfd kfd: amdgpu: TOPA2 not supported in kfd

 - PERMANENTLY FIXED
+  - How to change to US international keymap:
+    - From terminal `setxkbmap -layout us -variant intl` (askubuntu.com/questions/963659)
   - How to access the settings to, for example, modify key-repeat speed?
     - `env XDG_CURRENT_DESKTOP=GNOME gnome-control-center`
   - How to take and save screenshots?